AlexKalopsia/timelnr/README.md

 ### Add new language

-1. Make sure that the relative Sheet column has the right language code
+1. Make sure that the relative column in the Entries sheet page has the right language code
-2. Make sure `config.py` contains the new language.
+2. Make sure the Languages sheet page contains the new language.
 Currently the order needs to match the one in the Sheet.
 3. Run `py imorter.py`.
 This will recreate the SQL database
 4. Rebuild docker image with `sh start.sh`

-### Change styling
+### Change styling and labels

-1. Edit the files you want to change
+1. Edit the CSS files you want to change
+2. Edit the labels colors from the Labels page of the sheet
-2. Restart the Docker container with `docker restart mgt`
+3. Restart the Docker container with `docker restart mgt`